You can’t simply translate your old processes into digital.

 Well-designed customer experiences have never been more relevant.
 Here’s the evidence, according to research:

 Redesigning business processes to be customer-centric means moving away from seeing your business as selling to seeing it as serving.
-It means leveraging customer insights to deliver more personalised experiences, including tailored recommendations.
+It means leveraging customer insights to deliver more personalized experiences, including tailored recommendations.
 It also means streamlining customer touchpoints to increase speed and reduce effort.

 The only way to deliver excellent experiences is to enable employees at every stage of the customer’s journey.
 For example, reducing the number of steps in a transaction could be the start of a journey toward making that whole transaction invisible.

 Consider the way Uber redesigned the entire experience of getting a cab.
 They looked at every area of friction and simply removed it.
 No standing in the rain hailing a cab, no waiting to exit your ride to pay.
 At the same time, they made it easy for drivers to find riders.
-This combination of improved customer and workforce experience revolutionised an industry.
+This combination of improved customer and workforce experience revolutionized an industry.

 “New habits are being formed every day.
 One thing we found surprising was the number of customers coming to Sonos.com and purchasing without ever having heard it or seen it.
 A conventional belief for our business is that people need to see and hear the product, but we’ve been able to overcome that.
 And these are not inexpensive products — some are $800.
 People are learning to trust brands and directly engage with brands.”